vipulnaik/diet-exercise-health/notes/2023-wisdom-tooth-removal.md

 idea of sticking to that diet for a few weeks even if I can't have other kinds of food (such as tortillas or my usual mixed vegetables) *at all* over the period.

+### Preferences for the first 1-2 weeks

+I'll try to get more rice from outside rather than have tortillas since rice is a little easier to chew.

+### Foods to avoid for about 3 weeks after the surgery

+* Carrots (hard and can't be chewed, need to be bitten)
+* Nuts
+* Sauerkraut (very acidic)